ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-le-chuck.md

 This past weekend, I had two events:

 * [Vintage Computer Festival West][vcfwest], at the Computer History Museum.
-* And we hosted a party at home
+* And we hosted a party at home.

 So I decided that nothing better that to embroider Le Chuck, from Monkey Island 2.

-Here are the steps that I did:
+Here are the steps that I did to embroider it.

 ## 1. Grab the Sprite and simplify it